 Encounter has many great Inductive Bible Studies as a part of the curriculum.
 However, the PDFs are better for printing than they are for editing on most devices.
 To get them into a better format, copy and paste the content into a Google Doc or Word document and then share that with your students.

 A major feature in most LMSs is discussion boards.
 Don’t use these for every question from Encounter because it will overwhelm your students.
 However, choose some and have them respond.
 This will bring everyone into the discussion and not just those who usually talk in class.
 You can have them respond to each other’s posts as well.
-Another fun way to do this is with video using Flipgrid.

 The Encounter Bible Curriculum is so rich with live interactive activities.
 If at all possible, have regular live classes where your students can interact with you and their classmates.
 It is so helpful for them to be able to work through things with you.
 They also need to experience your God given Love for them.